fjaderboll/datahub/api-examples.md

 door-state=1
 ```

-This can then be retrieved for a single sensor with:
+Data can then be retrieved for a single sensor with:
 ```
 GET /api/nodes/my-house/sensors/electric-meter/readings
 ```